renx19/faker-api/README.md

 2. You can now use it:

-   	-You can now edit and manage the project files directly within VS Code.
+   	- You can now edit and manage the project files directly within VS Code.

 That's it!
 Now you can create responsive data tables based on your needs and interact with the Faker API data.